spacemeshos/product/product_plan.md

 ## Release 0.3

 ### Release Highlights
-This release enables developer to build `Spacemesh Powered Apps`.
-Apps the interact with the Spacemesh global computer. e.g. users can execute app-related transactions and read apps related smart contracts state.
+This release enables developer to build `Spacemesh Powered Apps` - apps the interact with the Spacemesh global computer.
+Users will be able to execute app-related transactions and read apps related smart contracts state.

-In addition support for many-to-many payments and app micropayments with both `Spacemesh Coins` and tokens is added to the platform.
+In addition, support for many-to-many payments and app micropayments with both `Spacemesh Coins` and tokens is added to the platform.

-We also introduce an improved user experience for working with dapps on any platform without having to ship a browser extension for web based dapps.
+The release also includes an improved user experience for working with dapps on any platform without having to ship a browser extension for web based dapps.

 ### Main new features
 1. `Payment channels` - user-to-user, app-to-user and user-to-app `Spacemesh Coins` and tokens transactions support

-2. `Spacemesh SDK` - an SDK for building Spacemesh apps
+2. `Spacemesh SDK` - an SDK for developers building `Spacemesh Powered Apps`

-3. `Spacemesh Wallet App` - mobile native distribution supporting a unified workflow for signing transactions in any dapp on any platform

-### New components
+### New Features
 1. `Spacemesh full node`, `Spacemesh API` and `Spacemesh Gateway` updates to support payment channels

 2. `Spacemesh SDK` - A Javascript npm library for node.js server apps and client-side web apps

-3. `Spacemesh Wallet app` - a mobile native for Android and iOS that enables users to log-in to their wallet using the device's bio authentication capabilities and to sign transactions initiated on any dapp with the wallet
+3. `Spacemesh Wallet app` - App update enables users to log-in to their wallet using the device's bio authentication capabilities and to sign transactions initiated by a `Spacemesh Powered App` and on any platform with the wallet

 4. `Spacemesh Web Service` - a web service that is used in the new transaction signing workflow